Carrotlord/capacita-python/BUGFIX.md

 - In the REPL, using ``x = 2:3 + 5`` works, but ``x = 5 + 2:3`` does not.

 - Negative numerical literals do not work. (e.g. -2)

+- Certain negative expressions do not work, such as ``-(-3)`` and ``x = 5; print -x``.
+This is because only negative signs at the front of a token list or which go after another operator are properly handled.